cormullion/juliamonomaster/website/faq.md

 #### ‘Why don’t these accents/marks work properly?’

-Unicode (and Julia) allows you to combine characters.
+Unicode allows you to combine characters.
 In the Julia REPL, you can type a character and then modify it by adding a mark or diacritic.
 For example:

 ```
 e\vec